spatialaudio/jackclient-python/README.rst

 CFFI:
    The `C Foreign Function Interface for Python`_ is used to access the C-API of the JACK library from within Python.
-It supports CPython 2.6, 2.7, 3.x;
-   and is distributed with PyPy_.
+It is supported on CPython and is distributed with PyPy_.
    If it's not installed already, you should install it with your package manager (the package might be called ``python3-cffi`` or similar), or you can